ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 ![Double PromptBuilder pipeline](/posts/2023-10-30-haystack-series-rag/double-promptbuilder-pipeline.png)

-The beauty of `PromptBuilder` lays in its flexibility: they allow users to chain instances together to assemble complex prompts from simpler schemas: for example, here we use the output of the first `PromptBuilder` as the value of `question` in the second prompt.
+The beauty of `PromptBuilder` lies in its flexibility.
+It allows users to chain instances together to assemble complex prompts from simpler schemas: for example, we used the output of the first `PromptBuilder` as the value of `question` in the second prompt.

-However, in this specific scenario we can build a simpler system by merging the two prompts into a single one.
+However, in this specific scenario, we can build a simpler system by merging the two prompts into one.

 ```text
 Given the following information, answer the question.